usgin/metadataTransforms/ISO19139toHTMLandSDO/readme.md

 ### private-template.xslt

-change name to private.xslt in your checkout of the repo when you want to deploy or test.
+template xslt that will be included in repository clones.  change name to private.xslt in your checkout of the repo when you want to deploy or test.
 Put your keys in the indicated variables.

-template xslt that will be included in repository clones

 ### other support files